 "Californeon" is a name for flexible electroluminescent strips that can be worn by cyclists, joggers, Trick-or-treaters, partyers, etc. These come with an inverter that produces the necessary high voltage higher frequency AC from batteries.
 I believe these are the bright, slightly whitish green things I have seen before.

-For more info on the web for "Californeon", go to Altavista (http://www.altavista.com) and do a simple search on californeon.
-You will get about a hundred hits including some places that sell this stuff.
+For more info on the web for "Californeon", do a simple web search on californeon.
+Hits include some places that sell this stuff.

 Other suppliers of electroluminescent stuff include: